 Change Leaders in Philanthropy Fellowship

-The Change Leaders in Philanthropy Fellowship is a 10-month peer cohort program for senior executives who are responsible for developing and guiding key change efforts in their organizations.
+The Change Leaders in Philanthropy Fellowship is an 11-month peer cohort program for senior executives who are responsible for developing and guiding key change efforts in their organizations.

 Program participants will explore what it takes to lead transformational change through an individual, organizational and ecosystem lens.
 Participants will convene in-person and virtually with one another to learn, share resources and apply insights to their work in real-time.